Carl-Henric/MS2_Guardians_Pairs_Game/TESTING.md

         isMatch ? cardsMatch() : cardsDontMatch();
         }
         ```
- - From searching on google, I found other people have encountered this message from using ternary operators
+ - From searching on google, I found other people have encountered this message from using ternary operators.
- - I decided to leave this as is, as the code is functioning as I expect it to, without any problems to the functionality of the website
+ - I decided to leave this as is, as the code is functioning as I expect it to, without any problems to the functionality of the website.

 _Speed_